 Outside of the top scorers in our taste testing, most of the machines produced average tasting coffee.
 If you're totally satisfied with the taste of the bottomless cup of coffee at the local diner, then you'll certainly be satisfied with any of these machines.
 If you're used to the refined flavor of gourmet coffee made with a pour over brewer, however, you may be slightly disappointed.

 Leading off this average group with a score of 6 out of 10 were the BLACK+DECKER 12-Cup Programmable and Behmor Brazen Plus.
 The BLACK+DECKER makes a pleasant, crisp brew, but muddled some of the finer flavor notes of our testing coffee.
 We found the Behmor's coffee to have decent taste but it was surprisingly watery and couldn't compete with bolder flavors produced by higher-scoring models.
 The Mr. Coffee Simple Brew Switch also scored a 6 and made a very similar brew.

 Rounding out the average scorers were the KitchenAid Siphon and the Nespresso Vertuoline, both of which scored 5 out of 10.
-The Siphon's unique brewing style created incredibly smooth coffee that was less bitter than anything we'd tasted from a drip machine.
+The Siphon's unique brewing style created smooth-tasting coffee that was less bitter than anything we'd tasted from a drip machine.
 However, it also didn't extract much flavor, and most of our testers felt it was somewhat on the weaker side.
 The Nespresso was definitely our favorite tasting capsule machine.
 Though the coffee was weak in comparison to most drip machines (and this can't be fixed by adding more coffee) the aluminum pods negated the plastic taste often associated with coffee capsules.